Programmatic Environmental Assessment for Phase 2 Implementation Plan: Testing Feasibility of Reintroducing Salmon in the Upper Columbia River Basin

 Frequently Asked Questions

 The frequently asked questions below address general information about the Phase 2 Implementation Plan project and associated NEPA process.
-The scoping comment period began February 9, 2024, and ended March 18, 2024.
+The public comment period was from November 14, 2024, through December 20, 2024.
 Ongoing information and updates on the project will be available on Reclamation's P2IP website.

 1. What is the P2IP Project?